Our stories. . . .

 The Four Corners Foundation has from its beginning been an organization seeking to combine its efforts and resources with other successful, responsible not-for-profit programs and services already established in the area.
 This unique approach of local collaboration maximizes the impact made within the local community.

-Doing good in the world in the present generates more good in the future.
+Doing good in the present generates more good in the future.
 When we take action and work together to create solutions to social problems, the effort comes back to the community tenfold.
 We do well to remember those less fortunate because by helping the least of these, we are fulfilling a higher purpose and creating a better community and world.

 The Briones family is creating a lasting legacy in the Four Corners.
 For three generations, this family has impacted the local community through their generosity.
 Believing that service and giving are essential family values, the Briones family is investing in a brighter future for all generations in the Four Corners.

-Felix and Vi Briones have resided in the Farmington area since 1959 and have been very generous in their community and church service.
-Following in his parents’ footsteps, son Paul and his wife Terry, are continuing the legacy of giving instilling the same values in their own five children.
+Gradparents, Felix and Vi Briones have resided in the Farmington area since 1959 and have been very generous in their community and church service.
+Following in his parents’ footsteps, son Paul and his wife Terry, are continuing the legacy of giving by instilling the same values in their own five children.
 “It is important to teach our kids the responsibility to take care of those in need,” Paul says.
 Paul continues to be inspired by his parents’ ongoing charity to the local community.
 “They only continue working in order to continue giving,” he added.

 The second generation of the Briones family saw a perfect opportunity to teach their children the value of helping others.
 They challenged the children to explore ways that they could give to the Four Corners Foundation.
 A few years ago, the kids unanimously voted to give up cable television in order to make a donation toward the emergency housing project.
+Today, the eldest, Francine has completed college and is now sending her to FCF via her company's United Way account.